 - be over the age of 18

-- attend ALL seven pool sessions, AND two beach sessions
+- attend all seven pool sessions, and one beach sessions

 - pay $35 to the aquatic center at the beginning of the program